 If you’re in the B2B space, your ideal customer profile might look more like this: A decision-maker at a U.S.-based Fortune 5000 company with a budget of $10k or more.

 There are multiple ways to qualify leads.
 The easiest way is to talk to potential customers.
 Doing so will give you the opportunity to assess each lead’s needs and whether your products and services can meet them.
-You can also use online forms to learn important customer information.
+You can also use prospecting tools, such as Nutshell’s ProspectorIQ, to find potential buyers that fit your ideal customer profile, based on industry, company size, and more.

 An opportunity is a prospect who’s legitimately interested in the products or services you sell.